On the charged boson gas model as a theory of high Tc superconductivity: Summary and outlook

-The fate of this paper is subject to the results of the experiments proposed in \S 5 or possibly some other ones yet to appear.
-Nevertheless the arguments of \S 2 by themselves appear interesting to the author himself.
-If any of the experiments is actually performed and yields a positive result it will mean the main claims of the paper are correct.
-However the theoretical understanding of high Tc superconductivity will be still only at a beginning stage.
-A portion of the vast experimental data on HTS's can be exploited to determine the intrinsic structure of the bound state.
-We also need to understand the interaction between bound pairs and also the one between a pair and an itinerant electron.
-Ideally it should be possible that $E_i$ and $E_s$ can be estimated by some calculations when a specific lattice structure is given.
-Then one may attempt to build a detailed theory of high Tc superconductivity by introducing an appropriate quantum mechanical theory of many body system.
+If an experiment confirms the existence of bound electron pairs in the free space, it most likely implies a new first principle.
+From the view point of general physics it will be a cataclysm; it dismantles the belief that the electron is fully understood within the framework of the standard model.
+On the other hand a theoretical understanding of high Tc superconductivity will be still only at a beginning stage.
+Some experimental data on HTS's can be exploited to study the intrinsic structure of the bound electron pair, its interactions with other pairs, with itinerant electrons and most importantly with the lattice.
+Then one may attempt to build a detailed theory of unconventional superconductivity by introducing a quantum theory of a many-body system.

-Hypothesis~B, if turns out real, most likely implies a new first principle.
-This new principle will be studied at the beginning as the cause of the binding of electrons.
-However its meaning from the view point of physics in general will be a virtually unknown territory which waits inquisitive minds.